fyxgaming/run/README.md

-## Running tests
+## Running Tests

+### Node Testing

 To run all tests locally:

     npm run test

-This will compile the node build automatically and use it in the tests.
+This will compile the node build and run all tests on it.

-### Browser testing
+### Browser Testing

-To run tests in a headless Chrome browser:
+To test the browser build:

     npm run test:browser

+This will run the tests on a headless version of Chrome.

-You may also open `./test/browser.html` in any web browser to run all tests.
+To test other browser, open `./test/browser.html` in any web browser.

-### Developer testing
+### Developer Testing

 During development, it is often useful to lint and test together using an uncompiled build.
 To do that: